 In contrast to the two previous approaches, data-driven testing focuses on the data.
 The basis is a test design that abstracts from concrete data, e.g. by specifying only the expected parameters, but not their values.
 The tester now has the task of defining suitable data.
 This data can be defined in any format (matching the framework used).
 In practice, Excel spreadsheets or SQL databases are often common.
 One way to design a test would be to provide a table that provides one column per required input parameter and one column per expected output parameter.
 The tester must now enter concrete values in the rows of the table.
 An adapter establishes the link with the test object, passes the input parameters and compares actual results with the predicted results.

-A typical representative is the test tool FitNesse.
+A typical example is the FitNesse test tool.
 FitNesse is a wiki web server that can be installed locally on the PC.
 This means that the data can be created directly as a table on a separate test wiki page.
-Alternatively, the values can be imported from an Excel spreadsheet using the "Spreadsheet to FitNesse" button in edit mode.
-The top row specifies the name of the class to be tested, in our case Division.
-The defined spreadsheet is passed by FitNesse to a test execution framework (e.g. Slim), which, according to the names in the second row, passes the values listed below to setter methods of the class Division with the same name, or fetches the result for names with a trailing question mark from the class Division.
+Alternatively, the values can also be imported from an Excel spreadsheet in edit mode using the "Spreadsheet to FitNesse" button.
+The top line indicates the name of the class to be tested, in our case Division.
+The defined table is passed by FitNesse to a test execution framework (e.g. Slim), which passes the values listed in the second line to setter methods of the same name in the Division class or retrieves the result for names with a final question mark from the Division class.
 Concrete values or value ranges can be specified for expected values.
 The test execution can be started by pressing the "Test" button.
 Depending on whether the actual result corresponds to the expected result or not, the corresponding line is colored green or red by FitNesse.

 Keyword-driven test automation

 The two previously described approaches are based on programming languages and were focused on either behavior or data.
 In the following, the focus is on increasing maintainability by using additional levels of abstraction.